Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

            gcloud deployment-manager deployments create ${INFRA_ID}-bootstrap --config 04_bootstrap.yaml

 32. Now we need to manually add the bootstrap node to the new empty instance group and add it as part of the internal load balancer we created earlier.
-This is mandatory as an initial temporary bootstrap cluster is hosted on the bootstrap node.
+This is mandatory as the initial temporary bootstrap cluster is hosted on the bootstrap node.

         gcloud compute instance-groups unmanaged add-instances ${INFRA_ID}-bootstrap-instance-group --zone=${ZONE_0} --instances=${INFRA_ID}-bootstrap
         gcloud compute backend-services add-backend ${INFRA_ID}-api-internal-backend-service --region=${REGION} --instance-group=${INFRA_ID}-bootstrap-instance-group --instance-group-zone=${ZONE_0}